votingworks/arlo-cvr-encryption/README.md

 encrypted ballots, and that all the proofs verify correctly.
 This process is something that a third-party observer would conduct against the public bulletin board.

+`arlo_verify_rla`: Input is a tally directory, a decrypted ballots directory, and the CSV audit file written out by Arlo.
+Verifies that the proper ballots were decrypted correctly, and that they match up with what the auditors saw during the RLA.

 `arlo_ballot_style_summary`: Input is a tally directory, output is a summary of all the contests and ballot styles.
 Demonstrates how to work with the metadata included in a tally directory.